On Existence of $L^2$-solutions of Coupled Boltzmann Continuous Slowing Down Transport Equation System: Introduction

+in $L^2(G\times S\times I)$-based spaces.
+We somewhat extend the results of \cite{tervo16-up} (section 3.3), \cite{tervo17}.
 In section \ref{esols} we give a variational formulation of the problem (\ref{intro14}), (\ref{intro15}), (\ref{intro16}) in appropriate spaces.
 We give sufficient conditions under which the corresponding bilinear and linear forms obey the assumptions of the so-called {\it Lions-Lax-Milgram Theorem}, which then provides an existence result for solution of the equation (\ref{intro14}).
 Under a certain additional assumption on traces, this solution is unique and, additionally, it satisfies the boundary and initial conditions (\ref{intro15}), (\ref{intro16}).
-In Section \ref{m-d} one applies the classical theory of (formally) dissipative operators (e.g. by \cite{friedrich58}, \cite{lax}, \cite{rauch85}), and it is via this approach that we achieve the most satisfactory existence and uniqueness result for the problem considered.
+In Section \ref{m-d} one applies the classical {\it theory of (formally) dissipative operators} (e.g. by \cite{friedrich58}, \cite{lax}, \cite{rauch85}), and it is via this approach that we achieve the most satisfactory existence and uniqueness result for the problem considered.
 In section \ref{evcsd} we show the existence and uniqueness results for the solution of the problem (\ref{intro14}), (\ref{intro15}), (\ref{intro16}) by using a yet another technique, based on the theory of evolution equations and ($m$-)dissipative operators, but for a restricted class of collision operators $K$.
+We remark that the single CSDA equation is (symmetric) hyperbolic in nature, and so the hyperbolic theory (e.g. \cite{rauch12}) is applicable at least in the case where $K=0$ and $G=\R^3$.
+For $G\not=\R^3$ the existence and regularity of solutions is more subtle because of the inflow boundary condition.
+We also remark that the coupled system (\ref{intro10a}), (\ref{intro10}) is not hyperbolic.

+Section \ref{possol} deals with the non-negativity of solutions.
+The proofs therein are based on the Trotter's formula, the obtained a priori estimates and (the verified) maximum principles for some transport problems (which do not require extra smoothness of solutions).

 In section \ref{cosyst} we extend the corresponding existence and uniqueness results for the coupled transport system (\ref{intro10a})-(\ref{intro12}), which has not been studied in the literature, in $L^2(G\times S\times I)^3$-based spaces.
 We also show certain a priori estimates (needed e.g. in section \ref{irtpre}) which in particular show (under specific assumptions) that the solution depends continuously on the data.
 Analogous results for the {\it adjoint problem} are formulated in section \ref{adjoint}.
 Section \ref{comp} considers certain computational aspects.
 The emphasis is on how to calculate numerical solution (for the forward problem), in principle, without inversion of (huge) matrices.
 Finally, in the last section \ref{irtpre} we outline a related IRTP-problem but its thorough study remains open for future work.